sodadata/docs/soda/quick-start-dev.md

 Learn more about [SodaCL]({% link soda/quick-start-sodacl.md %}).

 1. In the same directory in which you created the `configuration.yml`, create another file named `checks.yml`.
-2. Open the `checks.yml` file in your code editor, then copy and paste the following checks into the file.
+2. Open the `checks.yml` file in your code editor, then copy and paste the following rather generic checks into the file.
 Note that the `row_count` check is written to fail to demonstrate alerting when a data quality check fails.
 * Replace the value of `dataset_name` with the name of a dataset in your data source.
 * Replace the value of `column1` with the name of a column in the dataset. <br />
         ```yaml